zarstensen/obsidian-obsimat-plugin/README.md

 Any changes to the python source code requires reloading Obsidian to have any effect.

 > [!CAUTION]
-> If you are using vscode, make sure to add `push` as an entry to `git.commandsToLog` in vscode (user or workspace), if you want to see the output of the push hook if it fails.
+> If you are using VS Code, make sure to add `push` as an entry to `git.commandsToLog` in VS Code (user or workspace), if you want to see the output of the push hook if it fails.

 ## License

 See [LICENSE](LICENSE)

-[^1]: Solution domain is only accounted for in single equations.
-For systems of equations, restrict the solution domain by using symbols defined with assumptions.